freelan-developers/freelan/packaging/debian/README.md

 Using GPG
 ---------

-Ensure your GPG keys were imported, and that you specified your key in your `.bashrc` file, like so:
+Ensure your GPG keys were imported, and that you specified your key in your `.bashrc` file (replace the key id as appropriate):

     export GPGKEY=6198217D

+Also you probably should set those environment variables in your `.bashrc` as well (replace the values as appropriate):

+    export DEBEMAIL="julien.kauffmann@freelan.org"
+    export DEBFULLNAME="Julien Kauffmann"
+    export DEBSIGN_KEYID=${GPGKEY}